codeandcupcakes/event-guide/README.md

 As attendees get settled at tables, either you or another volunteer should check in with everyone individually to make sure they are welcomed and have everything they need.
 Point out the wifi information and help them connect their computers.

 We recommend waiting until halfway or even two-thirds through the workshop for a cupcake break.
 Otherwise, eating while coding can be distracting.
-But you can set out drinks or bottles of water so that attendees can help themselves at the beginnin.
+But you can set out drinks or bottles of water so that attendees can help themselves at the beginning.
 Careful with beverages around the computers!

 ### Supplies